NASA-SW-VnV/fret/fret-electron/docs/_media/UsingTheSimulator/ltlsim.md

 expression (as a Boolean term).
 Traces for dependent terms are colored in light-blue and cannot be changed by the user directly.
 Rather, changes in the value of the original variable(s), here `pressure` automatically updates the value of the arithmetic expression for that time points.
-The reason for this is that the nuXMV checker cannot handle arithmetic expressions natively.
+The reason for this is that the NuSMV checker cannot handle arithmetic expressions natively.

 Traces of variables with numeric values can be changed interactively in a similar way as Boolean values.
 However, one click increments the variable value at the selected time by 1/10th of the variable range, usually by 1.
 If the maximum value is reached, a subsequent click resets the value to the minimum.